Soil performs vital functions in our ecosystems.

 For a small country, New Zealand has a wide diversity of soils.
 According to the New Zealand Soil Classification, there are 15 main types of soil.
-For example, Nelson and Marlborough soils fall into the general category of ancient soils, which through long weathering have a high clay content, are generally acidic and of low fertility.
+For example, Nelson and Marlborough soils fall into the general category of ancient soils.
+Through long weathering, ancient soils have a high clay content and are generally acidic and of low fertility.

-Soils in Otago are considered semi-arid, where there is too little rain to wash out the sodium, calcium and other elements released from the slow weathering of the parent rocks.
+Soils in Otago are considered semi-arid, where there is too little rain to wash out the sodium, calcium amoung other elements.
 Nutrient levels are relatively high but the soil must be irrigated to produce a crop.

-Hawkes Bay soils are mainly silt loams, and in the east where there is less rainfall, and on flat or undulating land, there may be compacted subsoils.
+Hawkes Bay soils are mainly silt loams.
+In the east where there is less rainfall, and on flat or undulating land, there may be compacted subsoils.

-Wholesale Landscapes’ HortGro Compost, a free-flowing, nutritious blend of aged, fine bark, mulch, freezing works’ waste bio-products and other active fertilising ingredients, is the ultimate soil conditioner.
-It can improve soil structure by increasing organic matter and carbon content, improving nutrient uptake to give healthier and more productive plants.
+Wholesale Landscapes’ Barnyard Compost, is made from bio-products sourced from freezing works’ waste and sheep manures.
+This rich organic bark fine-based compost is excellent for large-scale plantings or establishing newly planted areas.
+It can improve soil structure by increasing organic matter and carbon content, improving nutrient uptake to give you healthier and more productive plants.

 As sandy soils are generally low in nutrients, the application of a product such as Wholesale Landscapes’ FishGro Compost, made from marine bio-products and organic bark fines, will provide a great moisture-retaining foundation for roots to quickly access much-needed nutrients and trace elements.

 Rocky soils are usually very low in plant nutrients and have limited moisture retention so would benefit from the application of a compost like Wholesale Landscapes’ Flourish.
 Trusted by many New Zealanders and very popular with hobby gardeners and landscapers, Flourish has a mushroom-compost base which promotes beneficial microbial activity in the soil.
-It contains animal manures to provide a rich source of nutrients, screened bark fines to help stabilise pH levels and add carbon content, all combining to create a perfect environment for root generation and ongoing plant growth.
+It contains animal manures to provide a rich source of nutrients, screened bark fines to help stabilise pH levels and added carbon content.
+This all combines to create a perfect environment for root generation and ongoing plant growth.